The Fiddler’s Companion

 WALKIN' OWER DA RIVER.
 Shetland, Shetland Reel.
 Shetland, Whalsay.

 WALKING PLOW REEL.
 American, Reel.
 USA, North Dakota.
 A Major.
-Standard.
+Standard tuning.
 AABB.
 Pancerzewski explains that the walking plow was once a mainstay for homesteaders on the prairie.
 Originally made of wood, then metal around World War I, the plow was pulled by three large steers or horses while a man walked directly behind it to guide it.
 Source for notated version: the four fiddling Nelson Brothers (Grinnell, North Dakota) [Pancerzewski].
 Pancerzewski (Pleasures of Home), 1988; pg.
 19.

 WALKING THAT PRETTY GIRL HOME.
 Old-Time, Breakdown.
 G Major.

 WALKING THE FLOOR.
+AKA – “Close to the Floor [2].”
 Scottish, Jig or Pipe March.
-The tune is attributed to John Chisholm.
+The tune was composed by Cape Breton fiddler John Chisholm.
 Master Method for Highland Bagpipe (1953).
 Rounder 82161-7032-2, Bill Lamey – “From Cape Breton to Boston and Back: Classic House Sessions of Traditional Cape Breton Music 1956-1977” (2000).

 X: 1